organnoise/node-osc-pd/README.md

 The PD patch and Web App will auto-launch.

-You should be able to turn the PD patche's toggle on and off with the buttons on the html page.
+You should be able to turn the PD patch's toggle on and off with the buttons on the html page.